 Resolution 005-15 Recordation Tax Reallocation was adopted in March 2015 which established a dedicated fund for restoration projects.
 This dedicated fund allows the County to sell bonds to fund these projects.
 Prior to establishing the dedicated fund, funding for these projects competed with other agencies such as the Sheriffs Office and Schools for general funds.

 Frequent Asked Questions (FAQ) - Easements

-1. Can the County construct this project on my property without my permission? (added 2/12/2019)
+1. Can the County construct restoration projects on private property without permission?

 No, the County needs easements from each property owner where construction and construction access is proposed.
-Stream restoration projects are voluntary and property owners are not obligated to provide easements.
+Restoration projects are voluntary and property owners are not obligated to provide easements.